Yoast/yoast-seo-granular-control/readme.md

 * [Grunt](https://gruntjs.com/)

 ### Getting started
-After installing the aforementioned tools, you can use the steps below to acquire a development version of Granular Control for Yoast SEO.
+After installing the aforementioned tools, you can use the steps below to acquire a development version of Yoast SEO: Granular Control.
-Please note that this will download the latest development version of Granular Control for Yoast SEO.
+Please note that this will download the latest development version of Yoast SEO: Granular Control.
 While this version is usually stable, it is not recommended for use in a production environment.

 Within your WordPress installation, navigate to `wp-content/plugins` and run the following commands: